QEIIMC Campus - Stakeholder Consultations

 Endorsement of Plans

-All relevant Emergency Management departments need to be consulted regarding project work that could disrupt any emergency systems, including evacuation routes, access, emergency services responses and other considerations.
-QEIIMC Emergency Management should be consulted in all cases, SCGH and PCH as required.
+All relevant Emergency Management departments need to be consulted regarding project work that could disrupt any emergency systems, including evacuation routes, access, emergency service responses and other considerations.
+QEIIMC Emergency Management should be consulted in all cases, and SCGH and PCH as required.

 Disruptions to BAU

-Emergency Management departments must be consulted regarding any disruptions to Campus business as usual.
+Emergency Management departments must be consulted regarding any disruptions to Campus 'Business as Usual' (BAU).

 NMHS Facilities Management